 - Platform changes may break the proxy without warning, adding unnecessary downtime and delays

-SaaS is a better option, but some providers calling themselves “SaaS” are better defined as Managed Services.
+SaaS is a better option for Snowflake data governance, but some providers calling themselves “SaaS” are better defined as "Managed Services."
 In these “Fake SaaS” solutions, vendors spin up, support and update an individual version of the software just for you.
 This makes it more expensive to run and maintain than true SaaS, costing you more.
 They can also require long maintenance windows that make the service unavailable during updates.

 Some software vendors calling themselves “data governance” only provide data discovery and classification – a data card catalog – without access control.
 And some other vendors require the data you want to protect to be copied into a new Snowflake database managed by the solution, leaving the raw data in the original database—ungoverned and unprotected.
 You may never know if anyone has accessed that data, potentially violating privacy regulations that require you to understand and document who has accessed data, even if nothing leaks outside the company.

-For complete Snowflake Data Governance, you must not only be able to find and classify your data, but see data consumption, utilize thresholds to detect anomalies and alert on them, respond to threats with real-time blocking, and tokenize critical data at rest.
+For complete Snowflake Data Governance, you must not only be able to find and classify your data, but see data access, utilize consumption thresholds to detect anomalies and alert on them, respond to threats with real-time blocking, and tokenize critical data at rest.
 ALTR combines all these features into a single data governance and security platform that allows you to protect data appropriately based on data governance policies, ensure all your data is secure, and minimize your risk of data loss or theft.

 Most solutions cost $100k to $250k per year to start!
-These large, legacy platforms were not built for today’s scalable cloud environment.
+These large, legacy on-premises platforms were not built for today’s scalable cloud environment.
 They require considerable time, resources, and money to even get started, which is an odd fit for Snowflake’s cloud-based platform, where Snowflake On-Demand gives you usage-based, per-second pricing with a month-to-month contract.

 ALTR’s tiered pricing means there’s no large up-front commitment—you can start Snowflake data governance for free and expand if or when your needs change.
 Or stay on our free plan forever.

-Companies flocking to the cloud data party, and Snowflake, in particular, are faced with a dizzying array of options for Snowflake Data Governance.
+Companies flocking to the cloud data party, and Snowflake in particular, are faced with a dizzying array of options for Snowflake Data Governance.
 However similar the solutions may seem, with a little digging fundamental differences become apparent.
 ALTR’s solution stands out for its accessible, SaaS-based, no-code setup and management and complete Snowflake data governance and security feature set.
 And with its reasonable user- and data-based costs, ALTR becomes the obvious next step for Snowflake users to govern and protect their sensitive data.